abailly/jacobs-ladder/slides.md

 - representing *function abstraction* in a category
-- let A, B be objects, we can form B^A the *exponential object* and a function eval : B^A x A -> B s.t. for any f: C x A -> B, f factorizes uniquely through eval:
+- let A, B be objects, we can form B^A the *exponential object* and a function eval : B^A  × A → B s.t. for any f: C × A → B, f factorizes uniquely through eval:

      $f = ev ∘ (λf × ι)$

-- This also says that one can form  λf: C -> B^A the function that that transforms a two-argument function (here C x A -> B) into a function from one argument to another function.
+- This also says that one can form  λf: C → B^A the function that that transforms a two-argument function (here C × A → B) into a function from one argument to another function.
 We cannot however leave A in the equation is it provides the basis for the computation of the limit (??)